Almost coherent modules and almost coherent sheaves: Almost commutative algebra

 Then we have short exact sequences

 and

 We note that Lemma~\ref{main-coh}\ref{main-coh-5} implies that $N^m$ and $N^n$ are almost coherent.
-Thus Lemma~\ref{main-coh}\ref{main-coh-5} guarantees that both $M\otimes_R N$ and $\rm{Hom}_R(M , N)$ are almost coherent as well. \\
+Thus, Lemma~\ref{main-coh}\ref{main-coh-5} guarantees that both $M\otimes_R N$ and $\rm{Hom}_R(M , N)$ are almost coherent as well.

 {\it Step 2.
 The General Case}: The argument is similar to the one used in Step~2 of the proof of Lemma~\ref{tensor-of-fp}.
-We approximate $M$ with finitely presented $R$-modules.
-This gives us an approximations of $M^a\otimes_{R^a} N^a$ and $\rm{alHom}_{R^a}(M^a, N^a)$ by almost coherent modules.
-Now Lemma~\ref{almost-coherent} guarantees that these modules are actually almost coherent.
-We leave details to the interested reader. \end{proof}
+We approximate $M$ by finitely presented $R$-modules.
+This gives us approximations of $M^a\otimes_{R^a} N^a$ and $\rm{alHom}_{R^a}(M^a, N^a)$ by almost coherent modules.
+Now Lemma~\ref{almost-coherent} guarantees that these modules are almost coherent.
+We leave the details to the interested reader. \end{proof}